'Sci-fi' Lewandowski breaks Mueller's 49-year scoring record

-Lewandowski scored in the 90th minute of Bayern's 5-2 home win over Augsburg having equalled Mueller's record of 40, which was set in 1971/72, last weekend.
+Lewandowski hit the net in the 90th minute of Bayern's 5-2 home win over Augsburg having equalled Mueller's record of 40, which was set in 1971/72, last weekend.

 Lewandowski broke Mueller's mark with a classic poacher's effort, rounding the Augsburg goalkeeper to fire home having snapped up the rebound after Leroy Sane's shot was parried just before the whistle.

-"You wait for 90 minutes and then it comes in the last few seconds," Lewandowski told Sky.
+"You wait for 90 minutes and then it comes in the last few seconds," Lewandowski told Sky after the final round of games.

 "It was like being in a science fiction film.
 I've lost my voice.